 Art Gallery of Nova Scotia

-The Art Gallery of Nova Scotia covers a space of approximately 6,300 square metres.
+The Art Gallery of Nova Scotia covers a space of approximately 6,300 square meters.
 This is a provincial art museum located in Halifax, Nova Scotia, Canada.
 The museum has a collection of over 17,000 pieces by Canadian and international artists.

 The chunk of its collection can be found in its head office in Halifax and others in its small location in Yarmouth, Nova Scotia.
 Art Gallery of Nova Scotia provides an avenue for art rooms where visitors can create their piece of art!”
 The Art of Gallery of Nova Scotia is an ideal place to go in the winter.